jupyter/governance/conduct/conduct_enforcement.md

   full context and finding a path that re-engages all is hard, but ultimately the most productive for our community.

-* Increase engagement in good discussion practice.
+* Help increase engagement in good discussion practice: try to identify where discussion may have broken down and provide actionable information, pointers and resources that can help enact positive change on these points.

 * Be mindful of the needs of new members: provide them with explicit support and consideration, with the aim of increasing participation from underrepresented groups in particular.

 * Individuals come from different cultural backgrounds and native languages.
-  While lack of intent to harm is not an excuse, try to identify an honest misunderstanding caused by a non-native speaker and help them understand the issue and how to change.
+  While lack of intent to harm is not an excuse, try to identify any honest misunderstandings caused by a non-native speaker and help them understand the issue and how to change.
 Complex discussion in a foreign language can be very intimidating, and we want to grow our diversity also across nationalities and cultures.

 * Our actions will reflect compassion for all individuals.
 We will seek to understand, to educate, and, as necessary, take action.